mimicji/YUV-Processor/README.md

 - Fade in and fade out one image.
 - Create a gradient which overlays two images.

 To choose an Instruction Set, choose a namespace from Non_Simd / MMX / AVX / SSE.
-See more in main.cpp.

 Happy feast of winter veil!